Dianac182/rwdf-project/README.md

-# Responsive Web Design Fundamentals Project - Part 1
+# Responsive Web Design Fundamentals Project

+Make a home town app (Brighton) responsive using design patterns with flexbox, media queries, mayor and minor breakpoints and image optimization, with grunt and ImageMagick.

-Building a home town app (Brighton) using flexbox, project for the [Responsive Web Design Fundamentals](https://eu.udacity.com/course/responsive-web-design-fundamentals--ud893) course from Udacity.
+This is the final project from the [Responsive Web Design Fundamentals](https://eu.udacity.com/course/responsive-web-design-fundamentals--ud893) course from Udacity.